 The 24-year-old publication is one of more than 100 street newspapers in 34 countries with a combined readership of more than 5 million.

-Berkeley’s homeless population will now have more places to take shelter from the inclement weather after city officials directed extra funds to extend and expand shelter and outreach services.
-The city has committed to opening a new overnight emergency shelter at the North Berkeley Senior Center and is working to expand the hours at two […]
+Volunteers from Night on the Streets Catholic Worker serve food to the homeless.
+Photo: Matt Werner Berkeley’s homeless population will now have more places to take shelter from the inclement weather after city officials directed extra funds to extend and expand shelter and outreach services.
+The city has committed to opening a new overnight emergency […]

-An estimated 60 members of faith groups gathered at the Downtown Berkeley BART Plaza Thursday night to protest proposed new laws that they claimed would “criminalize the homeless.”
-Prayers and speeches were followed by a small number of the protesters lying down to spend the night sleeping in the plaza.
-“Jesus probably would be criminalized by these law […]
+A small group of faith group protesters held a sleep-in on BART Plaza following prayers and speeches.
+Photo: Ted Friedman An estimated 60 members of faith groups gathered at the Downtown Berkeley BART Plaza Thursday night to protest proposed new laws that they claimed would “criminalize the homeless.”
+Prayers and speeches were followed by a small number […]

-Two new lively mosaics — one in warm reds and yellows, the other in cool blues and greens — greet passers-by on either end of the Ashby border of Malcolm X Elementary School.
-It’s the block where a kindergartener was hit by a car while she was walking to school in 2009.
-After receiving surgery […]
+Youth artists created two mosaics to increase visibility at the busy intersection near Malcolm X School .
+Photo: Natalie Orenstein Two new lively mosaics — one in warm reds and yellows, the other in cool blues and greens — greet passers-by on either end of the Ashby border of Malcolm X Elementary School.
+It’s the […]